Updated May 31, 2026§ For Kids

 Apps, Games, and Features

 The Gabb Watch has no app store.
-What you see is what you get: calls, messages, alarms, stopwatch, calculator, and basic step tracking.
+Gabb’s product page confirms that the watch ships with calls, messages, alarms, stopwatch, calculator, and basic step tracking.
 A few pre-installed games reward responsibility through achievement systems.
-That's it.
+That’s it.

 The Apple Watch opens up the full App Store (with parental approval for each download).
 That means access to educational apps, fitness tracking, Apple Music, Apple Pay for lunch money, and Siri for homework questions.
 It’s a lot more capability, which is either an advantage or a distraction depending on your kid.

-One parent I spoke with put it well: "The Gabb Watch is a tool.
-The Apple Watch is a computer."
+One parent I spoke with put it well: “The Gabb Watch is a tool.
+The Apple Watch is a computer.”
 Both have their place.
-If you're also exploring GPS trackers for other family members or pets, the same technology trade-offs apply.
+For another kid-watch-versus-Apple-Watch matchup, our Fitbit Ace LTE vs Apple Watch SE comparison weighs a gamified rival against the same Apple route.

 Battery Life